purduesigbots/pros-docs/v5/okapi/api/control/async/async-pos-pid-controller.rst

 An `AsyncPositionController <abstract-async-position-controller.html>`_ that uses PID.
-If you are trying to create an instance of this class, you should most likely be using the `AsyncControllerFactory <async-controller-factory.html>`_ instead of a constructor from this class.
+If you are trying to create an instance of this class, you should most likely be using the `AsyncPosControllerBuilder <async-pos-controller-builder.html>`_ instead of a constructor from this class.

 Constructor(s)
 --------------